maieul/ledmac/ISSUE_TEMPLATE.md

 - Latin
 - Latin
 - Greek
-If your problem is absolutly linked to some other language, you can use it, but please add very explicit explanation.
+If your problem is absolutely linked to some other language, you can use it, but please add very explicit explanation.

 Please avoid not standard font.
 If required, please provide a link to the font used.
 -->